 We should not let the law judge us (verse 14) because Christ fulfilled the law (Romans 6:14).
-The five systems of legalism of verse 16 are the “shadow” in this verse.
+The five systems of legalism in verse 16 are the “shadow” in this verse.

 “which are a shadow of things to come”

 “Shadow” is used of the image or outline cast by an object (here), of ceremonies under the Law; of the Tabernacle and its appurtenances and offerings, Hebrews 8:5; of these, as appointed under the Law, Hebrews 10:1.
-A “shadow” is the shape or shade cast by an object which blocks rays of light.
+A “shadow” is the shape or shade cast by an object that blocks light rays.
 Here it refers to an entity that corresponds to an archetype or foreshadowing, reality, corresponding reality.

 “Things to come”–the coming of Christ and his work.